What causes heel pain? 8 possible conditions

 Heel spurs develop when the lining that covers the heel is continuously stretched.
 When this occurs, pieces of the lining may break off.
 Heel spurs typically develop in athletes who frequently run or jog.
 They are also common in people who are obese.

-Excessive pronation occurs when the ligaments and tendons at the back of the heel are stretched too much.
-This condition can occur when injuries to the back, hips, or knees change the way you walk.
+Excessive pronation is a condition where the foot rolls inward (toward the arch) and the ligaments and tendons at the back of the heel are stretched too much.
+This can occur when injuries to the back, hips, or knees change the way you walk.

 You should call your doctor immediately if: